MichaelDipperstein/tankvufo/README.md

 The source code in this archive is not derived from the VIC-20 source code.
-The [ncursesw](https://invisible-island.net/ncurses/ "ncursesw") and [portaudio](http://www.portaudio.com/ "portaudio") and libraries are required to build this source.
+The [ncursesw](https://invisible-island.net/ncurses/ "ncursesw") and [portaudio](http://www.portaudio.com/ "portaudio") are libraries are required to build this source.

 The source code for the Commodore VIC-20 version of Tank-V-UFO was published in